c-u-p/pythonGames/python Games Files/README.md

 #Files here are named as per game
+For Players :

+Experience the change in modified and actual version of the games.

+For Developers :

+Find out that how games are modified and feel free to edit and comment about the code.

 Games files in this folder are available in two versions :

  1. Game file